Roland Freisler: Early life

-Roland Freisler was born on 30 October 1893 in Celle, Lower Saxony, the son of Julius Freisler (born 20 August 1862 in Klantendorf, Moravia), an engineer and teacher, and Charlotte Auguste Florentine Schwerdtfeger (30 April 1863 in Celle – 20 March 1932 in Kassel).
+Roland Freisler was born on 30 October 1893 in Celle, Lower Saxony, the son of Julius Freisler (b.
+1862 in Klantendorf, Moravia), an engineer and teacher, and Charlotte Auguste Florentine Schwerdtfeger (1863–1932).
 He was baptized as a Protestant on 13 December 1893.
-He had a younger brother, Oswald, and another brother who was a doctor.
+He had a younger brother, Oswald, who became a lawyer, and another brother who became a doctor.
+He attended the Wilhelmsgymnasium Kassel and received his Abitur in 1912, graduating at the top of his class.

 World War I

 Freisler was attending law school at Kiel University upon the outbreak of World War I in 1914, which interrupted his studies.
-He saw active service in the German Imperial Army during the war after enlisting as an officer cadet in 1914 with the Ober-Elsässisches Infanterie-Regiment Nr.167 in Kassel, and by 1915 he was a lieutenant.
-Whilst in the front-line with the 22nd Division, he was awarded the Iron Cross both 2nd and 1st Class for heroism in action.
-In October 1915, he was wounded in action on the Eastern Front and taken prisoner of war by Russian forces.
+He saw active service in the German Imperial Army during the war after enlisting as a Fahnenjunker (officer cadet) in 1914 with the 167th Infantry Regiment (1st Upper Alsatian) in Kassel, and by 1915 he was a Leutnant.
+While serving on the front-line with the 22nd Division, he was awarded the Iron Cross 2nd class, for heroism in action.
+In October 1915, he was wounded in action on the Eastern Front and taken as a prisoner of war by Imperial Russian forces.

 While a prisoner, Freisler learned to speak Russian and developed an interest in Marxism after the Russian Revolution had commenced.
-The Bolshevik provisional authority which took over responsibility for Freisler's prisoner of war camp made use of him as a "Commissar" (as he was described by them in his repatriated prisoner of war paperwork in 1918) administratively organizing the camp's food supplies from 1917 to 1918.
-It is possible that, after the Russian prisoner of war camps were emptying in 1918, with their internees being repatriated to Germany after the Armistice between Russia and the Central Powers had been signed, Freisler for a brief period became attached in some way to the Red Guards, though this is not supported by any known documentary evidence.
+The Bolshevik provisional authority which took over responsibility for Freisler's prisoner of war camp made use of him as a camp "Commissar" (as he was described by them in his repatriated prisoner of war paperwork in 1918) administratively organizing the camp's food supplies from 1917 to 1918.

 According to historian Georg Franz–Willig's Ursprung der Hitlerbewegung 3 volume set published by Schütz, Pr.
-Oldendorf, 1974, the SDP newspaper Vörwarts' of 3 May 1924 ran an article entitled SPIRITUAL KINSHIP: JEWISH–COMMUNIST, POPULAR REICHSTAG CANDIDATE, in which it stated that Freisler had been 'until rather recently a member of the German Communist Party' and that this was interesting because "his grandmother was a full Jewess."'

-Another possibility is that after the Russian Revolution the description "Commissar" was merely an administrative title given by the Bolshevik authority for anyone employed in an administrative post in the prison camps without the political connotations that the title later acquired.
-However, in the early days of his Nazi Party career in the 1920s, Freisler was a part of the movement's left wing.
+Oldendorf, 1974, the SPD newspaper Vorwärts of 3 May 1924 ran an article entitled "SPIRITUAL KINSHIP: JEWISH–COMMUNIST, POPULAR REICHSTAG CANDIDATE", in which it stated that Freisler had been "until rather recently a member of the German Communist Party" and that this was interesting because "his grandmother was a full Jewess".
+However, H.W.
+Koch states that there is no evidence that Freisler was of Jewish extraction, and that after the Russian Revolution the description "Commissar" was simply the title given to anyone employed in an administrative post in the prison camps and had no political connotations.
+He also states that Freisler was never a Communist, although in the early days of his Nazi Party career in the 1920s, he was on the movement's left wing.